sasagar/qmk_firmware/keyboards/choco60/keymaps/sasapiyo/readme.md

-# The default keymap for choco60
+# The keymap for choco60 edited by Sasapiyo